gortk/NSFWSearchList/NSFW/NSFW_filters_README.md

 ### THIS LIST WILL REMOVE TONS OF SITES, SO BE AWARE YOUR SEARCHES WILL BE REALLY SMALL IN RESULTS.
 This is not "my fault", its because nsfw sites are mostly trash AND the search engines are trash too.

+## HOW TO INSTALL:
+To install, simply unzip and import using ublacklist.